 School of Data is a network of data literacy practitioners, both organizations and individuals, implementing training and other data literacy activities in their respective countries and regions.
-Members of School of Data work to empower civil society organizations (CSOs), journalists, governments and citizens with the skills they need to use data effectively in their efforts to create better, more equitable and more sustainable societies.
+Members of School of Data work to empower civil society organizations (CSOs), journalists, civil servants and citizens with the skills they need to use data effectively in their efforts to create better, more equitable and more sustainable societies.
 Over the past four years, School of Data has succeeded in developing and sustaining a thriving and active network of data literacy practitioners in partnership with our implementing partners across Europe, Latin America, Asia and Africa.

-Our local implementing partners are Social TIC, Code for Africa, Metamorphosis, and several Open Knowledge chapters including Spain, Brazil, France, Greece and more.
-Together, we have produced dozens of lessons and hands-on tutorials on how to work with data published online benefitting thousands of people around the world, we have trained over 4500 people through our tailored training events and mentored dozens of organisations to become tech savvy and data driven.
-One of our flagship initiatives, the School of Data Fellowship Programme was first piloted in 2013 and has now successfully supported 23 fellows in 20 countries to provide long-term data support to CSOs in their communities.
-Our methodologies and approach for delivering hands-on data training and data literacy skills such as the data expedition have now been replicated in various formats by organisations around the world.
+Our network includes 13 organisations across the world and a total of 101 active individuals, which all contribute to School of Data key programmes: the Fellowship, the Curriculum and Member Support.
+Together, we have produced or in the process of producing dozens of articles, lessons and hands-on tutorials on how to work with data.
+Those are published on our website and are widely reused both by our network and beyond, benefitting thousands of people around the world.
+Additionally, we have trained over 6500 people through our tailored training events and mentored dozens of organisations to become tech savvy and data driven.
+One of our flagship initiatives, the School of Data Fellowship Programme, was first piloted in 2013 and has now successfully supported 31 Fellows in 25 countries to provide long-term data support to our audiences, in their communities.
+The Fellowship programme specifically is run in cooperation with partners within and outside our network: SocialTIC and Internews in Latin America, the Natural Resource Governance Institute and OD4D in Africa, The Engine Room in Eastern Europe.
+Our methodologies and approach for delivering hands-on data training and data literacy skills such as the data pipeline and the data expedition have now been replicated in various formats by organisations around the world.

 The coordination team

-Marco Tulio Pires, Programme Director
+Marco Tulio Pires

 Marco Túlio Pires is Brazilian journalist and programmer, who also is in the coordination team of Escola de Dados, School of Data Brazil.
-He is now programme manager at School of Data and will oversee the fellowship, work on fundraising and manage some of our grants.
+He is now programme manager at School of Data and will oversee the Fellowship, work on fundraising and manage some of our grants.
 Marco studied Electrical Engineering and Journalism in Brazil, and Programming and Information Visualisation in the United States (University of Michigan).
 He also studied Leadership and Project Management in Georgetown.
 At Brazil’s largest Media Group, Globo TV, he was a Production Coordinator.
 At Editora Abril, largest publishing house in Latin America, he was the science news reporter for their biggest publication, VEJA Magazine.
 In 2013 Marco was awarded with the Malofiej Bronze Medal for best infographics with a story about innovations inspired by nature.
 He’s also worked for the government in São Paulo as a Technology & Transparency officer.

-Cedric Lombion, Communications and Community Coordinator
+Communications and Community Coordinator

 Cédric is based in Bordeaux, France, and joined School of Data as a Communications and Community Coordinator.
 He supports the School of Data community and is as well in charge of the the communication of the project.